cosmos/iavl/docs/nodedb.md

 ### Pruning Versions

 If the nodeDB is passed in a PruningStrategy with `strategy.keepRecent != 0`, it will maintain the specified number of recent versions in the memDB.
-When a new version `v` gets saved, the IAVL version `v - strategy.keepRecent` will be deleted from `recentDB` (Calls `DeleteVersion(v - strategy.KeepRecent, memOnly=true)`).
+When `PruneRecentVersions`, the IAVL version `v - strategy.keepRecent` will be deleted from `recentDB` (Calls `DeleteVersion(v - strategy.KeepRecent, memOnly=true)`).
 This ensures that at any given point, there are only `strategy.keepRecent` versions in `recentDB`.

+Note this is not called immediately in `nodeDB`, the caller (in most cases `MutableTree`) is responsible for calling `PruneRecentVersions` after each save to ensure that `recentDB` is always holding at most `keepRecent` versions.

+`PruneRecentVersions` will return the version numbers that no longer exist in the nodeDB.
+If the version that got pruned is a snapshot version, `PruneRecentVersions` returns `nil` since the version will still exist in the `snapshotDB`.
+Else, `PruneRecentVersions` will return a list containing the pruned version number.